If your website does not have a growing content base, you’re missing some potential severe traffic.

 There are a few key reasons why consistent content is a powerful SEO tool:

 - More content means more keywords.
-By growing a base of natural content, you will unintentionally target a wider number of keywords, some of which you might never consider otherwise.
+By growing a base of natural content, you will unintentionally target many keywords, some of which you might never consider otherwise.

 - Google’s search algorithm also gives significant weight to reader interaction and a page’s incoming links.
 Regular thought-provoking posts bring in more readers, invite more interaction and lead to more incoming links.
-There’s a definite snowball effect, but consistency is absolutely key.
+There’s a definite snowball effect, but consistency is critical.

-However, webmasters cannot game the system by duplicating content across one or several domains.
-Major search engines like Google may penalize a website that has similar pages on the same domain if it determines that the webmaster is attempting to take advantage of search algorithms by duplicating text.
+However, web admins cannot game the system by duplicating content across one or several domains.
+Major search engines like Google may penalise a website with similar pages on the same domain if it determines that the webmaster is attempting to take advantage of search algorithms by duplicating text.

 How To Create The Right Type Of Consistent Content

-- Makes its point quickly.
+- It makes its point quickly.
 Don’t waste space trying to capture additional keywords.
 Keep your readers’ attention by moving from point to point quickly.

 - Invites user interaction.
 Ask users to comment and link or make posts that compel your reader base to take action.

-By steadily creating content, you can quickly target highly competitive keywords and build a massive reader base.
-However, you have to make your posts interesting and develop a style that will invite user interaction.
+You can quickly target highly competitive keywords and build a massive reader base by steadily creating content.
+However, you have to make your posts attractive and develop a style that will invite user interaction.

-Listen to your readers, use images and other large elements sparingly and monitor your traffic numbers.
-Keep working and keep posting.
-With a little attention, a consistent article base is one of the best tools that you can develop.
+Listen to your readers, use images and other significant elements sparingly and monitor your traffic numbers.
+Then, keep working and keep posting.
+With a bit of attention, a consistent article base is one of the best tools that you can develop.

-This content was contributed to by Chase Fleming.
-Chase is the Founder of Content Row, a site which lets you buy unique content for your website so you can post consistent content more easily.
+Chase Fleming contributed to this content.
+Chase is the Founder of Content Row, a site that lets you buy unique content for your website to post consistent content more easily.